callmecavs/heading-links.js/README.md

 ### .destroy()

-Removes ID attributes, for deep linking, based on the `selector` provided for this instance.
+Removes ID attribute from headings, based on the `selector` for this instance.

 ```javascript
 headingLinks.destroy();